VE5ETA/Talabk/README.md

 ### Todo

+- [ ] prevent the menu from displaying any manu/item/table if status are false.
 - [ ] prevent the business from doing any action before verifing.
+- [ ] update all api url schema to be lowercase and to be all standard.

 ### In Progress

-- [ ] add tables item controller to the menu.
 - [ ] update and review business controller.
+- [ ] fix isValidObjID and use on the needed routes.

 ### Done ✓

+- [x] add tables item controller to the menu.

 - [x] ~~add regex to all api that's take objectID.~~
   - **created middleware to use in any objID route**